kstyppaBMW/CaseStudy/README.md

 ##  Task 1:

 Imagine you are a Data Engineer in BMW's Supply Chain Delivery Assurance department.
-One of the Supply Chain Managers want a risk manager notification system.
+One of the Supply Chain Managers wants a risk manager notification system.
 Especially external factors such as political stability and weather are increasingly important.
 Describe an approach to solve this problem with an application.

 You should touch on the following points: